minecraft-addon-tools/minecraft-scripting-types/README.md

 # minecraft-scripting-types
+__This branch is targeting Minecraft Bedrock Edition 1.9.0.4 (beta)__

-*** This API is still in development and may break with updates until things stabilize ***
+***This API is still in development and may break with updates until things stabilize***

-*** Licensing for the project is still under consideration.
+***Licensing for the project is still under consideration.
 It is currently distributed as [CC-BY-NC-SA-3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/), which is the only license available compatible with it's source from the wiki.
 Note however that this license forbids commercial use.
-We aim to get a more permissive license if possible. ***
+We aim to get a more permissive license if possible.***

 Mojang provides modding capabilities via JavaScript.
 This project aims to bring the Type safety of TypeScript to the Bedrock Scripting Engine

 This readme is not a replacement for the API documentation, which should still be your primary source of information.
 See: [https://minecraft.gamepedia.com/Bedrock_Beta_Script_Documentation](https://minecraft.gamepedia.com/Bedrock_Beta_Script_Documentation)